Reading Time: 4 minutes

 Hydrocodone abuse can cause all of the same severe side effects as other opioids, including dependence, tolerance, withdrawal symptoms, mood disorders, and addiction.
 People who take large doses put themselves at risk of respiratory depression, which can lead to a coma, brain damage, and death.
 Those who misuse their own or someone else’s prescription are putting themselves in severe danger, whether they are seeking a euphoric high or pure pain relief.

-Risks of Hydrocodone Addiction
+What are the Risks of Hydrocodone Addiction?

 In 2016, hydrocodone was prescribed more often than any other opioid drug in the United States, with 6.2 billion tablets being distributed, accounting for 99.7% of all prescriptions worldwide.